SeeSR: Towards Semantics-Aware Real-World Image Super-Resolution: Experiments

 \textbf{Quantitative Comparisons.} We first show the quantitative comparison on the four synthetic and real-world datasets in Table \ref{tab:methods}.
-We have the following observations.
-(1) First, our SeeSR consistently achieves the best scores in MANIQA, CLIPIQA and MUSIQ across all the four datasets, except for a 1\% lower score in CLIPIQA on \textit{DrealSR}.
-(2) Second, SeeSR achieves the best FID and DISTS scores on \textit{DIV2K-Val}, surpassing the second-best method by more than 10.3\% and 5.3\%, respectively.
+We can have the following observations.
+(1) First, our SeeSR consistently achieves the best scores in FID, CLIPIQA and MUSIQ across all the four datasets.
+(2) Second, SeeSR achieves the best LPIPS and DISTS scores on \textit{DIV2K-Val}, surpassing the corresponding second-best methods by more than 0.6\% and 7.0\%, respectively.
 (3) GAN-based methods achieve better PSNR/SSIM scores than DM-based methods.
 This is mainly because DM-based methods can generate more realistic details, which however sacrifice the fidelity.
 (4) BSRGAN, Real-ESRGAN and LDL show advantages in terms of reference perceptual metrics LPIPS/DISTS, but they perform poorer in no-reference perceptual metrics such as CLIPIQA, MUSIQ and MANIQA.
 This is also because DM-based methods will generate some structures and textures that may not match the GTs, making them disadvantageous in full-reference metrics.
+Overall, compared with other DM-based methods, our SeeSR achieves better no-reference metric scores, while keep competitive full-reference measures.